-How great would it be to feel confident your kids (or your kids’ friends) are going to love their gifts and keep returning to play with them again and again?
+How great would it be to feel confident your kids (or your kids’ friends) are not only going to love their birthday and Christmas gifts, they’ll keep returning to play with them again and again?

 Pin it to your favorite gift or toy board or bookmark it (and share it with your mom friends – they’ll thank you!).